ElAlamiY/wine-quality-prediction-model/README.md

     /notebooks      # Jupyter notebooks for EDA and analysis dataanalysis.ipynb
         pipeline.ipynb
-    /data           # Directory for dataset storage
+    /data           # Directory for dataset storage, Make sure to add your own data in this folder /tests
-    /tests
     README.md
     LICENSE.md